Soyang Dam

 The Soyang Dam, also referred to as the Soyanggang Dam, is an embankment dam on the Soyang River, 10 km northeast of Chuncheon in Gangwon-do Province, South Korea.
 The purpose of the dam is flood control, water supply and hydroelectric power generation.
-Construction on the dam began in 1967 and was complete in 1973.
+Construction on the dam began on April 15, 1967, and was completed on October 15, 1973.
 The 123 m tall dam withholds a reservoir of 2900000000 m3 and supplies water to a 200 MW power station.